 Returning from Hajj, relatives, family, and close friends will go to the airport, bus depot, or ship port and welcome the Hajj returners.
 Some even hire musicians or drummers who make a hype to give the atmosphere a more party-like essence.

 “People who go to the welcoming ceremony take or order famous Iraqi sweets like kelecha, baqlawa, and others.
 Then the family [of the Hajj returner(s)] will slaughter either cows or sheep and distribute the meat to close family and the poor.“

 “For a few weeks, visitors bearing gifts will descend upon the Hajj returners, and in return, they will receive a gift brought from Makkah as well as Zamzam water.“

 “We do not have celebrations, except for having a family gathering and a small feast to welcome them home.
 When the hujjaj arrive, we sprinkle attar and rose petals over them. “

 Yomna El-Saeed, Egypt

-“There was an old tradition that those know that they are going to hajj hang a white flag on their windows and balconies to show their neighbors that in someone in this household is going on the holy journey; a gesture of happiness and pride.
+“There was an old tradition that those who knew that they were going to Hajj hung a white flag on their windows and balconies to show their neighbors that someone in this household was going on the holy journey—a gesture of happiness and pride.”

 Farrukh Yunus, London